BurntSushi/termcolor/doc/rg.1.md

   when ripgrep thinks it will be faster.
 (Note that mmap searching doesn't currently support the various context related options.)

+--no-config
+: Never read configuration files.
+When this flag is present, ripgrep will not respect the RIPGREP_CONFIG_PATH environment variable.

+    If ripgrep ever grows a feature to automatically read configuration files in pre-defined locations, then this flag will also disable that behavior as well.

 --no-messages
 : Suppress all error messages.